CPE

 Socializing data also enables a common data model schema for analysis, and creating a common data model will ensure consistency across applications.
 This approach also allows a company to build a collective view of data, which enables a holistic view of a consumer’s needs.

-1. Identify the strategic value of data
+The strategic value of data

 As we start to recognize our appreciation for the value that data provides an organization, we realize that transforming data from its purest form into actionable insights requires engagement from all levels of an organization.